openjdk/jdk/doc/building.md

   cp arm-linux-gnueabihf/* .
   ```

-  You can ignore the following messages.
-These libraries are not needed to
+  You can ignore the following messages, since these libraries are not needed
-  successfully complete a full JDK build.
+  to successfully complete a full JDK build.

   ```
   cp: cannot stat `arm-linux-gnueabihf/libICE.so': No such file or directory